iriszzzz/Operating-System/MP2-spec.md

    - Section explaining your implementation.
    - Write the report in `mp2-report.md`.
 3. Demo (20%)
-   - Answer questions from TAs in 20 minutes.
+   - You will have a 20-minute session answering TA questions regarding your implementation and specific details of the trace code.
 4. Bonus (5%)
-   - Refer to section "Rule for bonus" in [student guide](https://github.com/NTHU-LSALAB/xv6-Template/tree/student)
+   - Refer to section "Rule for bonus" in [student guide](https://git.lsalab.cs.nthu.edu.tw/os25/os25_shared_xv6/src/branch/student/)
+   - Write the bonus testcase script in `grade-mp2-bonus`.
 5. Plagiarism check
    - Never show your code to others.
    - If your code is found to be similar to others, including sources from the internet, and you cannot answer questions properly about your code during the demo, you will be considered as plagiarizing and will receive a score of 0 for the assignment.